 Calculate Flow Direction: Generates 2 raster files (a sink-free DEM and a flow direction raster) which are necessary inputs for subsequent tools in the workflow.

 Make Stream Lines: Generates stream lines for the streams in the input area.

+Edit Stream Lines: Manually correct errors in stream lines generated.

 Assign Stream Order to Stream Lines: Writes the Strahler and Shreve stream order of each stream segment into the attribute table.